gmherb/envtab/README.md

 # TODO

+- Should we modify the prefix (SOPS:) to something less likely to occur in values?
 - SOPS:exec-env - execute a command with decrypted values inserted into the environment
   - Add support or re-implement.
 Reimplementation would be best as can support all envtab loadouts
 - Add --raw to loginCmd.
 This will place actual export entries inside of a shell script to be sourced from profile script instead of calling envtab.